Thank you for attending DEM2019! See you next year!

-The Diagnostic Error in Medicine 12th Annual International Conference will take place in Washington, D.C., November 10–13, 2019 at the Hyatt Regency Washington on Capitol Hill.
-This year’s theme is Shaping Policy, Improving Practice, and promises to offer cutting-edge topics for learning and discussion.
+The Diagnostic Error in Medicine 12th Annual International Conference took place in Washington, D.C., November 10–13, 2019 at the Hyatt Regency Washington on Capitol Hill.
+This year’s theme was Shaping Policy, Improving Practice, and promises to offer cutting-edge topics for learning and discussion.

 Who Should Attend?

 Discover your community at DEM2019.
 Meet patients, physicians, nurses, quality and safety professionals, healthcare executives, risk managers, laboratory scientists, policymakers, medical students, residents, fellows, researchers, and leaders from around the world who are passionate about improving diagnosis and shaping a safer healthcare system for everyone.

 DEM2019 speakers are leaders in the ﬁeld, ranging from expert patient advocates, to those transforming medical education and research in diagnosis, to clinicians innovating and creating systems for better diagnosis.

 Learn alongside your peers at education workshops, hear from industry experts at panels, and network with other attendees!